IMTtugraz/PySeus/docs/source/usage/interface.rst

 top.
 This contains the dataset path, the current scan and the current slice.

 *Metadata*: If a dataset contains metadata, the most common items are displayed here.
-Clicking on "more ..." at the bottom will bring up a window with the complete metadata.
+Clicking on "*more*" at the bottom will bring up a window with all available metadata.

 *Console*: Generic text output (like from the area tool) is displayed here.